 FCS Changes for the 2023 Season

-Editor’s note: This post was updated on Thursday, July 20 to reflect the CAA’s new name and on August 10 to include the 12-game schedule allowance for the 2024 and 2025 seasons and Bryant’s move to the CAA in 2024.
-This post was further updated on September 8 with the news of West Georgia moving to Division 1.
+Editor’s note: This post was updated on Thursday, July 20 to reflect the CAA’s new name and on August 10 to include the 12-game schedule allowance for the 2024 and 2025 seasons along with Bryant’s move to the CAA in 2024.
+This post was further updated on September 8 with the news of West Georgia moving to Division I.

 The ASUN and WAC Team Up Again… in the UAC